IMPORTANT - Articles Impacted due to recent changes in PX Analytics.

 To compare two events:

-- Click the Retention Analysis report from the Audience section.
+- Click the Retention Analysis report from the AUDIENCE section.

-- Click the Advanced option.
+- In the header, click the Advanced option.

 Include or Exclude Incomplete Time Frames